Georg Carl von Döbeln: Military career

-As a lieutenant, Döbeln took part in Gustav III's Russian War and was shot in the head at the Battle of Porrassalmi.
+As a lieutenant, Döbeln took part in Gustav III's Russian War and was shot in the forehead at the Battle of Porrassalmi.
 The wound did not heal properly and he was forced to wear a black silken bandanna for the rest of his life.
 During the operation he stayed awake and wrote about it while looking at the whole process with the help of a mirror.

 He then rapidly advanced to colonel and took part in the Finnish War.
 On 13 September 1808, he led the Swedish troops in the Battle of Jutas.
 For this, he would become legendary as the main hero of the war.
 His reputation was further enhanced when Johan Ludvig Runeberg wrote his epic Döbeln at Jutas in the Finnish National Poem Fänrik Ståls Sägner (in Swedish).

-He successfully led the Swedish retreat from the Åland islands over the frozen Baltic sea.
+He successfully led the Swedish retreat from the Åland islands over the frozen Baltic Sea.
 Having re-organized his troops, he engaged Russian forces which ultimately stopped a planned attack on the Swedish capital, Stockholm.

 Döbeln was the commanding officer of the North Army on 8 October 1809, when the last formal ties between Sweden and Finland were cut through the dismissal of the last Swedish-Finnish army in the church park of Umeå in Västerbotten North Sweden.
 Döbeln's final orders to the parading army, issued verbally prior to dismissal, is considered to be the very essence of rhetoric in Swedish, and has been taught to generations of school-children.